AutomediUK/policies/modern_slavery_policy.md

 ## Organisational structure and supply chains

-This statement covers the activities of Axelisys Limited:
+This statement covers the activities of The Company:

 - Software development
 - Product Engineering
 - Circuit Design, Development and Manufacturing
-- All suppliers and manufacturers on behalf of Axelisys Limited.
+- All suppliers and manufacturers on behalf of The Company.

 ## Countries of operation and supply